bmwiedemann/openSUSE/packages/p/postfix-image/README.md

 ### Environment Variables

-Beside the already mentioned environment variables, two futher variables define the virtual domains and the virtual users.
+Beside the already mentioned environment variables, two further variables define the virtual domains and the virtual users.
 `VIRTUAL_DOMAINS="example.com example2.com example3.com"` is a whitespace
-seperated list which can contain one or more virtual domains.
+separated list which can contain one or more virtual domains.
 For every domain, an own directory below `/var/spool/vmail` will be created.
 `VIRTUAL_USERS="user1@example.com user@example3.com user2@example.com"`
-Whitespace seperated list of virtual users email addresses.
+Whitespace separated list of virtual users email addresses.

 The example call:
 ```sh